China, People's Republic of: Guangxi Wuzhou Healthy and Age-Friendly City Development Program

 |Project Rationale and Linkage to Country/Regional Strategy||

 Urbanization is a key determinant of health and welfare.
-The urban population of the People's Republic of China (PRC) has been increasing at an extraordinary pace, from 18% in 1978 to 61% by the end of 2019.
-This urbanization has coincided with aging and demographic transition: 1 out of every 5 people will be over 60 years old by 2030, increasing to more than 1 in 3 by 2050.
-Many older people will grow to very advanced ages, becoming part of an emerging four-generation urban society.
-As the world and the PRC continue to rapidly age and urbanize, sustainable development will depend on making cities livable, environmentally sustainable, socially inclusive, age-friendly, and competitive.
-Improvements in the health, well-being, and the quality of life of urban residents, both young and old, will contribute to high-quality development as the overarching goal of the PRC's Fourteenth Five-Year Plan, 2021- 2025.
+The urban population of the PRC has increased at an extraordinary pace, from 18% in 1978 to 65% by 2021.
+This urbanization has coincided with aging and demographic transition: one out of every five people will be more than 60 years old by 2030, increasing to more than one in three by 2050.
+Many older people will grow to very advanced ages, becoming part of an urban society spanning four generations.
+As the PRC and the world continue to age and urbanize, sustainable development will depend on making cities more livable.
+Improvements in urban residents' health, well-being, and quality of life will contribute to high-quality development as the overarching goal of the PRC's Fourteenth Five-Year Plan, 2021 2025.

 The PRC launched its comprehensive Healthy China 2030 program in October 2016, calling for adherence to a "health in all policies" approach to the prevention and treatment of disease and the promotion of health, healthy lifestyles, and physical fitness.
 Healthy China 2030 emphasizes the importance of healthy cities and promotes the integration of health issues into urban planning, design, and management.
 It defines healthy cities as focusing on (i) constructing healthy environments, (ii) building a healthy society, (iii) optimizing health services, (iv) fostering healthy people, and (v) developing a health culture.
 As the first medium- to long-term national strategic plan for health since the PRC's founding in 1949, Healthy China 2030 reflects a high political commitment to participation in global health governance and to achieving the Sustainable Development Goals.
 Subnational governments in the PRC are developing their own healthy city plans and programs to contextualize and translate this national policy into local practice.
 In the Guangxi Zhuang Autonomous Region, the Wuzhou Municipal Government (WMG) issued Healthy Wuzhou 2030 in 2019.